LinkSocialNetwork/Gateway/README.md

 ## Features

-- Uses a single port that can recieve requests dependent on all other services.
+- Uses a single port that can recieve requests from the front end.
+- Routes request based on service availability that Eureka keeps account of.
-- Sends requests to the proper services.
+- If service is up, sends request to the proper service.

 ## Getting Started